Kaizen227/BlogPost/README.md

 # BlogPost
-This is a blog website where you can write blogs.
+This is a blog website made with Python and Django web-framework with MySQL as the database.
 Features include:
 1. Login
 2. Making a new post featuring:
 -The name